jam3shug/jam3shug/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on LunarRift, an FPS game for macOS being developed in Unity.
+- 🔭 I’m currently working on LunarRift, an FPS game for macOS being developed in Unity, and Tennis Quiz, a trivia game for tennis fans.

 - 🌱 I’m currently learning Algebra 1, going into high school soon.